gnodwell/Guelph-Course-Selection-Manager/README.md

 ###### To install project:
 1. Download/clone the project folder to a compatible system.
 2. Navigate to root folder of project.
+3. Navigate to "installationScripts" folder.
-3. Run the "setup.sh" shell script by typing "./setup" in shell or terminal.
+4. Run the "setup.sh" shell script by typing "./setup" in shell or terminal.

 NOTE: if an error occurs during step 3 ensure the script is executable by typing the command:
 "chmod +x setup.sh".